Strategies for Reducing Peak Demand Charges in Energy Management

 The Key Takeaway:

 Load shifting is about timing, while peak shaving is about reducing.
 Both are essential tools in demand side management, but peak shaving delivers immediate cost savings by lowering peak demand charges on your electricity bill.
+Demand response strategies complement load shifting and peak shaving, enabling businesses to maximise both financial and environmental benefits through more flexible and efficient energy use.

 How Does Peak Shaving Work?